nicklockwood/Euclid/README.md

 ## PathPoint

-A `PathPoint` is a control point along a path. `PathPoint`s have a position `Vector`, but no normal.
+A `PathPoint` is a control point along a path. `PathPoint`s have a `position` vector and (optionally) a `texcoord` and/or `color`, but no normal.
 Instead, the `isCurved` property is used to indicate if a point is sharp or smooth, allowing the normal to be inferred automatically when required.

 ## Path